 3. Dolphins and Whales

-Like the sea turtle and other marine mammals, whales mistakenly swallow plastic waste thinking they are a potential source of food.
-Due to the large size of whales’ mouths, they unintentionally pick up plastic debris as food.
-Examinations of various whales indicated increased amounts of plastic waste in their bodies.
+As is the case with sea turtles and other marine animals, marine mammals may mistakenly swallow plastic waste thinking they are consuming a potential source of food.
+Given the enormous size of some whales’ mouths, they may unintentionally ingest plastic debris along with the fish they are engulfing in the water column.
+Postmortem examinations of some whales have found large amounts of plastic waste in their digestive system.

-According to studies, plastic pollution has negatively affected several species of cetaceans in the last two decades.
-The obstructions often puncture and tear their stomach lining, which may lead to starvation and death.
-The Marine Pollution Bulletin indicates that cetaceans swallow plastic debris at an alarming rate of 31 percent.
-Twenty-two percent of these animals are also at risk of losing their lives as a result of plastic pollution.
+Plastic pollution has adversely affected a number of species of cetaceans.
+Obstructions may block or injure their stomachs, which can lead to starvation and death.
+A study in the journal Marine Pollution Bulletin concluded that over half of cetaceans have swallowed plastics with up to twenty-two percent of these animals also at risk of losing their lives as a result of plastic pollution.

 4. Sea Lions and Seals

-Plastic debris like fishing lines, lures, and nets largely entangle sea lions and seals.
+Plastic debris, including fishing lines, lures, and nets entangle sea lions and seals.
 Plastic packing bands and bags can also entrap seals and sea lions, leading to injury and even death.
-Unaware of the impending harm, young sea lions and seals play with waste deposited in the seas and oceans.
-If the debris wraps around the animals’ necks, they may injure them and cause horrific wounds that expose the animals to infections.
-The seas are a dangerous place as it is, and the effects of plastic pollution in marine life only make it scarier.
+Unaware of the danger, young sea lions and may seals play with plastic pieces they find in the ocean.
+If the debris is swallowed or wraps around body parts, they may suffer serious injuries that can also lead to infections.

-Rubber and plastic packing bands affect Steller Sea Lions most of all.
-Monitoring conducted for eight years in British Columbia and Southeast Alaska indicated that plastic debris trapped 388 sea lions.
-This waste can lead to severe infection and even death.
+Rubber and plastic packing bands affect Steller Sea Lions even in remote areas.
+After eight years of monitoring in British Columbia and Southeast Alaska, one study found plastic debris had entrapped 388 sea lions.
+Entanglements can be immediately fatal or cause prolonged suffering.

 5. Sea Birds

-Plastic pollution in marine life is just one of the many issues our planet faces on a daily basis.
+Plastic pollution in marine life is just one of the many issues our planet faces.
 At Pegasus Foundation, our number one concern is preserving our beautiful Earth and all its species.
-Our goal is to do so by helping non-profit organizations organize partnerships and educate the public to build a more conscientious world.
+One way we do this is by helping non-profit organizations create partnerships and work to educate the public as we join forces to build a more conscientious world.
 Contact us to find out how you can help!